 You can check the possible routes and departures and also buy your ticket in advance on their website or using their Android and iOS app.
 Enter "Budapest Ferihegy (Ferihegy)" into the From field, and "Szeged" into the To field.
 It is also recommended to change your ticket type to youth: "Youth (18-26 years)" if you indeed fall into that age range.
 If you change the ticket type, setting your date of birth is also required.
-Upon submitting your query, you'll see two different entries for each route with the same departure and arrival times - the only difference between these are that the more expensive ones (denoted with a P icon) let you pick the seat where you will be sitting during the trip.
+Upon submitting your query, you'll see two different entries for each route with the same departure and arrival times - the only difference between these are that the more expensive ones (denoted with an R icon, meaning Seat reservation compulsory) let you pick the seat where you will be sitting during the trip.

 Do note however that the Budapest Ferihegy train station is not directly at the airport!
 You need to take bus 200E in the direction of Kőbánya-Kispest M, and travel 5 stops from the airport to get to the station.

-You will need a one-ride single ticket (350 HUF) bought either from ticket vending machines in the terminal, or from the driver on the bus itself to ride on this bus.
+- from the driver on the bus itself with cash.
 Be wary that the driver may only accept HUF as currency!

 If you've arrived to Budapest via other means or wish to check out the capital, you will inevitably end up in the city center.
 Since you will need to use Budapest's public transportation to get to your destinations, it is heavily recommended that you use either Google Maps' builtin route planner with its public transportation option, or download an up-to-date public transportation route planner application.
 Our recommendation for Android users is the menetrend.app - Public Transit app, while iOS users should give the BudapestGO app a try.